pschool-in/curriculum/languages/malayalam/catalog.md

 ## ml-letter-2

 - identify letter based on sound (all consonents with vowel based matras)
-- comple word activity with simple and common words
+- complete word activity with simple and common words
 - match activity on mixed characters commonly used in malayalam

 ## ml-letter